elap733/NBA-Injuries-Analysis/README.md

 _Processing of Player Stats data_:

-- For every NBA player calculate the following for each season in which they played:
+- For every NBA player, calculate the following for each season in which they played:
   - Total minutes played in prior seasons
   - Total games played in prior seasons